 - Living Here

-Companies at every stage have financial needs and there are a number of resources available.
+Companies at every stage have financial needs and there are a number of business incentives available in Volusia County.
 A number of resources are listed below but please contact TVEDC for further information.

 An angel investor generally wants less control of your company and a slower return on investment, however the criteria for investment are likely to be similar.
 Angel investor groups are great sources of private capital and frequently invest angel money into new companies.